forcedotcom/cli/releasenotes/sf/README.md

 * NEW: We've made it easier for you to develop secure code by adding [Salesforce Code Analyzer](https://forcedotcom.github.io/sfdx-scanner/) as a "just-in-time" plugin.
 Simply type one of the commands, such as `sf scanner run`, and if the plugin isn't already installed, Salesforce CLI automatically installs the latest version.
 Then use the `sf scanner` commands to detect quality issues and security vulnerabilities in your code.
 As always, run a command with `--help` to see more information.
 And be sure to check the [prerequisites page](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/getting-started/prerequisites/).

-* CHANGE: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we reconciled all `config` and `alias` commands into one plugin: [plugin-settings](https://github.com/salesforcecli/plugin-settings).
-The commands work the same as before, with one breaking change: the `sf config set --json` and `sf config unset --json` commands produce slightly different JSON output.
+* CHANGE: As part of [improving the usability](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) of existing `sfdx` commands so they work like the `sf` commands, we reconciled the `config` and `alias` commands of both executables into one plugin: [plugin-settings](https://github.com/salesforcecli/plugin-settings).
+You run the commands the same as before, but we introduced one breaking change in what they display: the `sf config set --json` and `sf config unset --json` commands produce slightly different JSON output.
 For example, this command:

     ```bash
     sf config set org-instance-url=https://test.salesforce.com --json